nirmata/povs/pod-security/README.md

 The `Baseline/Default` profile is minimally restrictive and denies the most common vulnerabilities while the `Restricted` profile is more heavily restrictive but follows many more of the common security best practices for Pods.

-NOTE: the `proc-mount` pod may execute as non-default values for `securityContext.procMount` require the `ProcMountType` feature flag to be enabled.
+**NOTE**: the `proc-mount` pod may execute as non-default values for `securityContext.procMount` require the `ProcMountType` feature flag to be enabled.

 ## Installing the Pod Security Standard policies
 Use kustomize to install the baseline or restricted profiles.

-NOTE: The policies are updated so that they apply only to kyverno-test namespace.
+**NOTE**: The policies are updated so that they apply only to kyverno-test namespace.

 Install baseline policies
 ```sh